bantayso/talk2me/README.md

 ====
 As this is an alpha release there is much refactoring and testing to do.

+* On connection lost message is sent to users.
+Need to make sure only the connected room is notified.
 * If connection is lost, notify some how.
 Phones may do this when display is locked.
 * Logout link.
 * Display active users in room.